d2si-oss/contributing-guidelines/README.md

 - apart from a few identified exceptions, material must be licensed under the [ISC license](https://opensource.org/licenses/isc-license.txt)

-D2SI staff should also we aware of
+D2SI staff should also be aware of
 [additional guidelines](#additional-guidelines-for-d2si-staff).

 ## Table of contents